spicyparrot/check-dependabot/README.md

 - Breakdown of alerts by severity (e.g. number of critical issues)
 - Investigation into using `GITHUB_TOKEN` instead of a personal access token
-- Paginate all results (currently limited to first 100 alerts which means `total_alerts` is not 100% accurate)
+- Paginate all results (currently limited to first 100 alerts which means `total_alerts` is not 100% accurate if a repo has more than 100 open alerts)

 ## Example workflow